 Another benefit of MUMS National Parent-to-Parent Network is the quarterly newsletter it publishes.
 An annual subscription costs $15 for parents -- a fee that can be waived if you can't afford it -- and $25 for professionals [source: NHIC].
 The newsletter allows families to share their stories on a larger scale and highlights some of the biggest issues affecting families with children who have a disability or disorder.

 If you have a child with a disability or disorder, MUMS National Parent-to-Parent Network may be able to give you some peace of mind.
-For even more information on the MUMS network and database, check out the links on the next page.
+For even more information on the MUMS network and database, check out the links below.